-Children living in poverty is measured against entitlement to/take up of free school meals.
+Children living in poverty is measured by looking at those with free school meals.
 Plans are in place to monitor the link between free school meals and attainment.
 Actions will be put in place to respond to the analysis.

-A Narrowing the Gap plan was developed which underpinned the Child Poverty Action Plan.
+A Narrowing the Gap plan was developed which underpinned the Child Poverty Action plan.
 The following overarching actions identified what the School Improvement Service would undertake to support the narrowing of the attainment gap:

-- Ensure that all vulnerable pupils are identified across the local authority - Ensure that schools have effective processes in place to track pupil progress and set realistic targets - Ensure appropriate provision is in place to meet needs and monitor their gaps - Improve the ability of Early Years settings, services and practitioners to identify and narrow the gap for the lower achieving or disadvantaged children.
+- Ensure that all vulnerable pupils are identified across the Local Authority. - Ensure that schools have effective processes in place to track pupil progress and set realistic targets - Ensure appropriate provision is in place to meet needs and monitor their gaps - Improve the ability of Early Years settings, services and practitioners to identify and narrow the gap for the lower achieving or disadvantaged children